Precision Analog Microcontroller, 14-Bit Analog I/O with MDIO Interface, ARM Cortex-M3

 Four IDAC sources are provided.
 The output currents are programmable with ranges of 0 mA to 150 mA.
-A low drift band gap reference and voltage comparator complete the analog input peripheral set.
+A low drift band gap reference and voltage comparator completes the analog input peripheral set.

-The ADuCM320 integrates a range of on-chip peripherals that can be configured under software control, as required in the application.
-These peripherals include 1 × UART, 2 × I2C, and 2 × SPI serial I/O communication controllers, GPIO, 32-element programmable logic array, 3 general-purpose timers, plus a wake-up timer and system watchdog timer.
+The ADuCM320 integrates a range of on-chip peripherals that can be configured under software control, as required in the appli-cation.
+These peripherals include 1 × UART, 2 × I2C, and 2 × SPI serial input/output communication controllers, GPIO, 32-element programmable logic array, 3 general-purpose timers, plus a wake-up timer and system watchdog timer.
 A 16-bit PWM with seven output channels is also provided.

-GPIO pins on the device power up in input mode with an internal pull-up resistor.
+GPIO pins on the device power up in high impedance input mode.
 In output mode, the software chooses between open-drain mode and push-pull mode.
-The outputs can drive at least 4 mA.
 The pull-up resistors can be disabled and enabled in software.
-In GPIO mode, the inputs can be enabled to monitor the pins.
+In GPIO output mode, the inputs can remain enabled to monitor the pins.
 The GPIO pins can also be programmed to handle digital or analog peripheral signals, in which case the pin characteristics are matched to the specific requirement.

 Comparable Parts Click to see all in Parametric Search